-The Clearstream Holding group already responded to the increased own funds requirements in the past by launching a programme to strengthen its capital base; this programme continued in 2015.
-Further measures are planned for the coming years in the context of medium.term capital planning.
-In 2015, the group's capital base was boosted by retaining profits at different companies, as well as through contributions to capital reserves at CBL and CBF.
+CH already responded to the increased own funds requirements in the past by launching a programme to strengthen its capital base; this programme continued in 2016.
+Further measures are planned for the coming years in the context of medium-term capital planning.
+As such, the eligible own funds of all Clearstream entities to meet the capital requirements rose in 2016, the resulting capital ratios are shown in the following table: